NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/models/models.md

 * Default option for exploratory testing

 2. **Standard**
-Runs a predefined, system controlled test.
+Runs a predefined, system-controlled test using one of LLMWare's pre-made datasets which are largely designed to test a model's capability for RAG comprehension and answer generation.

 * Useful for repeatable validation checks
 * Requires no custom input files
 * Suitable for baseline validation

 3. **Custom**
-Runs tests using user provided data.
+This feature allows a user to run tests using user provided data.

 * Enables batch evaluation
 * Requires uploading a JSON or CSV file